vitorkrasniqi/Implementing_ML/resources/Reports/milestone2-report.md

 ## Code Funcionality

-Our assigned code already has a lot of the funcionality, but we had to add two funcionalities.
+Our assigned code already has a lot of the funcionality, but we had to add three funcionalities.

 We had to load an additional library first:
 ```sh